A UserZoom competitive UX measurement report

 This resulted in a significantly higher number of users browsing by category compared to most other sites

-Amazon and ASDA customers are more likely to scroll and add items to the basket directly from the home page.
+Amazon and ASDA customers are likelier to scroll and add items to the basket directly from the home page.

-Both sites are designed with a clear layout and calls-to-action that makes it easy for users to directly add items to their basket.
+Both sites are designed with a clear layout and calls-to-action, making it easy for users to add items to their basket directly.

 In a highly competitive industry that's seeing increasing demands and pressure from consumers, the need to adapt quickly is essential but this has to be done with complete confidence that it's what your customers demand.